 All Private loan borrowers must submit a Self-Certification Form to the lender, in addition to the School Certification.
 Most lenders will provide this form to borrowers.
 However, you can download a copy of the Private Loan Self Certification Form.

-If awarded, a WS Application and Contract is required.
-WS awards are not applied to the student tuition account.
-Instead, these funds are paid to students on a semi-monthly basis via payroll as they submit their hours worked and have been approved by the supervisor.
-Before a student may begin a WS job, all new hire tax forms must be on file with the payroll manager in the Business Office.
+Students who receive a work study award must apply for jobs via our Human Resources office and go through the hiring process with the applicable office/department.
+Work study awards are not applied to the student tuition account.
+Instead, these funds are paid to students on a semi-monthly basis via payroll as they submit their hours worked for approval by their supervisor.
+Before a student may begin a work study job, all new hire tax forms must be on file with the Human Resources office.

 If you have a sponsor or other aid to help pay the first year, and it is not available in subsequent years, CIM shall not be expected to make up the difference.
 Remember, the CIM Scholarship is renewable at the SAME dollar amount each year for the normal duration of the program (assuming GPA, academic and artistic progress requirements are being met).
 Newly admitted international applicants must show documentation of ability to pay prior to being confirmed as a new student and this process should be complete by the April 15 (graduate) or May 1 (undergraduate) Intent to Enroll deadlines.